Aravinth-K/nanoGPT/dev_log.md

 * To do list is now
     * Fix batching of predictions for multiple targets/intermediate losses to speed up processing.
     * Fix wandb logging.
+    * Ensure all checkpoints are saved with appropriate names.
-    * Run a 10K step training run.
+    * Run a 100K step training run.
 This will serve as the baseline.
+    * Make firm decision on use of biases in prediction heads.
     * Create a true evaluation script.
     * One by one go through things we can modify and modify them with all else held fixed.
 * Add tests.
+* Acknowledge that this is different from Vaswani in that the layernorm is not at the end.
 * This is quite boring right now.
 The main things that we would tune would be:
     * Block size.
     * Number of heads.